GVS Magazine Desk |

 Dr. Musharraf: Yes, anytime.

-Because of PIA’s accumulating losses and debt being parked in the balance sheet, we have not been able to invest in the product itself such as the aircrafts, new seats, in-flight entertainment systems (IFE), etc. So, if the seats were getting old or IFE system was semi-functional, PIA did nothing about it.
+Because of PIA’s accumulating losses and debt being parked in the balance sheet, we have not been able to invest in the product itself such as the aircraft, new seats, in-flight entertainment systems (IFE), etc. So, if the seats were getting old or IFE system was semi-functional, PIA did nothing about it.

 We are making losses and the reason for current losses are our inferior product.